confluentinc/kafka-connect-datagen/README.md

 `schema.string` | The literal JSON-encoded Avro schema to use.
 Cannot be set with `schema.filename` or `quickstart` `schema.filename` | Filename of schema to use.
 Cannot be set with `schema.string` or `quickstart` `schema.keyfield` | Name of field to use as the message key `quickstart` | Name of [quickstart](https://github.com/confluentinc/kafka-connect-datagen/tree/master/src/main/resources) to use.
-Cannot be set with `schema.string` or `schema.filename`
+Cannot be set with `schema.string` or `schema.filename`.
+Specify from the list provided [here](https://github.com/confluentinc/kafka-connect-datagen/blob/master/src/main/java/io/confluent/kafka/connect/datagen/DatagenTask.java#L75-L84).

 ## Sample configurations